jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-just as free from beats as the major chord given above; and blends just as perfectly into a unity, the central point of which is the highest tone.
-There is, to be sure, the common resultant tone F, to disturb the consonance, but over against this we must set the disturbance of the coincident overtone b'", pro- duced by the major chord in the position giyen above.
-Von Oettingen also pointed out a way for the discrimination of consonance and dissonance — a way in which we may reach satisfactory results.
+just as free from beats as the major chord given above; and blends just as perfectly into a unity, the central point of which is the _highest_ tone.
+There is, to be sure, the common resultant tone F, to disturb the consonance, but over against this we must set the disturbance of the coincident overtone b‴, pro- duced by the major chord in the position given above.
+Von Oettingen also pointed out a way for the discrimination of consonance and dissonance—a way in which we may reach satisfactory results.
 But this way leads us from the domain of physiology into that of psychology.

-With great intellectual acuteness, the able Gottingen philosopher, Her- mann Lotze (Geschichte der Aesthetik in Deutschland, 1868), discovered, the Achilles-heel of the Helmholtz system.
+With great intellectual acuteness, the able Göttingen philosopher, Her- mann Lotze (Geschichte der Aesthetik in Deutschland, 1868), discovered the Achilles-heel of the Helmholtz system.
 Like von Oettingen, he insisted on a difference of principle between major and minor, and between conso- nance and dissonance.
 He even thought the difference between different kinds of dissonances must be something more than difference in degrees of euphony.
 Since then a number of musico-theoretical writings have been published, in which those points of Helmholtz's doctrine criticised by von Oettingen and Lotze have been attacked from different standpoints.
-These writings take von Oettingen's well-nigh complete system as a starting-point for further investigation, and seek to solve those problems which are still doubtful.*
+These writings take von Oettingen’s well-nigh complete system as a starting-point for further investigation, and seek to solve those problems which are still doubtful.*

-I have thus far said nothing of Moritz Hauptmann, whose epoch-making work, "Die Natur der Harmonik und der Metrik," was published in 1853; but this was because I wished to do full justice to his merits.
+I have thus far said nothing of Moritz Hauptmann, whose epoch-making work, “Die Natur der Harmonik und der Metrik,” was published in 1853;
+but this was because I wished to do full justice to his merits.
 This I can now do without interruption.
 Hauptmann was at the same time a man of high musical gifts and a profound philosophic thinker.
-The idea of dualism in harmony, of the diametrically opposite nature of major and minor, which two of the ablest among the older theorists discovered on the line of mathe- matical construction, he rediscovered on the line of philosophical speculation, long after the works of those two writers, on the dusty shelves of old libra- ries, were sleeping the sleep of eternal oblivion.
-Hauptmann's memorable
+The idea of _dualism_ in harmony, of the diametrically opposite nature of major and minor, which two of the ablest among the older theorists discovered on the line of mathe- matical construction, he rediscovered on the line of philosophical speculation, long after the works of those two writers, on the dusty shelves of old libra- ries, were sleeping the sleep of eternal oblivion.
+Hauptmann’s memorable

-* Dr. Adolph Thtlrling'a " Die beiden Tongeschlechter und die neuere musikalische Theorie" (1877); Dr.
+\* Dr. Adolph Thürling’s “Die beiden Tongeschlechter und die neuere musikalische Theorie” (1877); Dr.
-Ottokar Hostinsky's " Die Lehre von den musikalischen Klangcn " (1879) ; and my own " Musikalische Logik," and " Musikalische Syntaxis," as well as my " Skuze einer neuen Methode der Harmoniclehre," (1880).
+Ottokar Hostinsky’s “Die Lehre von den musikalischen Klängen” (1879); and my own “Musikalische Logik,” and ”Musikalische Syntaxis,” as well as my “Skizze einer neuen Methode der Harmoniclehre,” (1880).

 ---